Chart Color Schemes

 Cooloola is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Cooloola had a cultural diversity level below average, with 88.2% of its population being citizens, 83.8% born in Australia, and 97.8% speaking English only at home.
-Christianity was the predominant religion in Cooloola, accounting for 53.6% of the population, compared to 50.4% across the rest of Queensland.
-The top three ancestry groups were English (34.5%), Australian (28.5%), and Irish (9.4%).
+Cooloola's cultural diversity was found to be below average, with 88.2% of its population being citizens, 83.8% born in Australia, and 97.8% speaking English only at home.
+The predominant religion in Cooloola is Christianity, accounting for 53.6% of the population, compared to 50.4% across the rest of Queensland.
+In terms of ancestry, the top three represented groups are English (34.5%), Australian (28.5%), and Irish (9.4%).

 Frequently Asked Questions - Diversity